-Mikhara Ramsing is a 27 year old social entrepreneur from Queensland, Australia.
-She runs two social enterprises in the youth mental health space: Ground Chai which provides entrepreneurial skill workshops to rural and regional high schools subsidised by chai sales to cafes and customers and; Ethnic LGBT+ which is Australia’s only free national website providing support, education and mentoring for culturally and linguistically diverse (CALD) LGBT+ individuals.
+Mikhara Ramsing is a social entrepreneur from Queensland, Australia.
+She runs two social enterprises in the youth mental health space: Miks Chai which sells ethically sourced, delicious chai to fund suicide prevention and; Ethnic LGBT+ which is Australia’s only free national website providing support, education and mentoring for culturally and linguistically diverse (CALD) LGBT+ individuals.

 She identifies as a gay South African Indian Australian cisgender woman.
 Her preferred pronouns are her/she.
 Mikhara immigrated to Australia at the age of 14, leaving her five generations of family ties in South Africa and beginning a new life with her parents and 3 younger siblings in Australia.
 At age 17, Mikhara brought her parents into her identity as a gay woman for the first time.
 She was met with a lot of fear and misunderstanding.
 She was told that she was forgetting her Indian heritage and the family she came from.
 This began an 8 year journey of turmoil for Mikhara as she navigated between her sexual and cultural identity.
 During this time, she tried on numerous occasions to keep bringing her parents into her identity.
 She is proud of the progress her parents have made in this time and is happy to share that her parents now accept her for who she is and the journey continues together.